 - Copyright claims are a part of Copyright Law.

-- Copyright claims only apply to the videos flagged and not the entire channel
+- They only apply to the videos flagged and not the entire channel

 - A claim can be proven false depending upon if you really own the content that is being claimed by someone else.

-As a general rule, Content ID claims are made against video clips, audio, and other content that qualifies as owned media and hasn’t been available for publication on YouTube.
+As a general rule, copyright claims on YouTube are made against video clips, audio, and other content that qualifies as owned media and hasn’t been available for publication.
 Claims are issued to creators if they don't own the TV or music clips, music, or other copyrighted media.

 The rights owners have full control of their Content ID policy.
 Some creators and media publishers always opt to stop certain content from being uploaded to YouTube, like TV clips or music videos.
 Others allow their content to remain published on the uploader’s channel but only if some or all of the advertising revenue is funneled back to the copyright owners as compensation.